unm-campus-histories/spaces/docs/code.md

 ## Footnotes
-All good historical essays (as you're writing) show what their sources are, which helps readers know that actual research underlies the essay.
+All good historical essays (as you're writing) show what their sources are, which helps readers know what actual research underlies the essay.

 To get a footnote to show up, there are two steps: